global-asp/asp-source/en/0220_keeper_and_his_special_nursery_0.md

 ##
 Ndiwa was under the blanket.
-He was five days’ old.
+He was five days' old.
 Keeper fed Ndiwa with
 a bottle.